Peckham (UK Parliament constituency)

-Peckham was a borough constituency in South London which returned one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom.
-Elections were held using the first-past-the-post voting system.
+Peckham is a borough constituency in South London which returns one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom.
+Elections are held using the first-past-the-post voting system.

 It was created for the 1885 general election and abolished for the 1997 general election, when it was replaced by the new constituency of Camberwell and Peckham.

+Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was re-established for the 2024 general election.
+It is composed primarily of the majority of the now abolished constituency of Camberwell and Peckham.

 History

 The constituency was, by the time of its abolition, a safe Labour seat.
 It was held for the last thirteen years of its existence by Harriet Harman, who went on to become the deputy leader of the Labour Party.

+The constituency shared boundaries with the Peckham electoral division for election of councillors to the Greater London Council at elections in 1973, 1977 and 1981.